-To stay current with changes, updates and new features in the Native & Search API, you’ll want to read this section.
-The What’s New is updated on a weekly cadence for Native & Search API partners and developers.
+To stay current with changes, updates and new features in the Verizon Media API, you’ll want to read this section.
+The What’s New is updated on a weekly cadence for API partners and developers.

-Each month the Native & Search API Product Bulletin summarizes the latest updates and changes based on input from the Oath team.
+Each month the Verizon Media API Product Bulletin summarizes the latest updates and changes based on input from the Verizon Media team.
 Be sure to read the Bulletins to retrieve information that may impact your product development.

 The v3 API was released on 25 July 2017.
 This release provides partners and developers with the following features and capabilities:

 Support for Upgraded URLs (UUs), which enable you to better define and control the landing page and tracking of your URLs.
 For more information on Upgraded URLs (UUs) in v3, refer to Upgraded URLs.